 For 44% of all buyers, the very first step they take in their home search is to look online.

-No matter how much local marketing you do, you need an web presence to attract and engage online leads.
-It may cost a little money up front, but a solid, SEO-focused website that lets you integrate IDX listings and usher those leads right into your CRM is a crucial foundation of every successful real estate business.
+No matter how much local marketing you do, you need a web presence to attract and engage online leads.
+It may cost a little money upfront, but a solid, SEO-focused website that lets you integrate IDX listings and usher those leads right into your CRM is a crucial foundation of every successful real estate business.

 Once you have this asset in place, you can start moving toward a consistent blogging and social media strategy to generate more leads.